 - Bake for 10-12 minutes or until the edges are golden.
 Allow to fully cool before lifting from the tray and decorating.

-- To make the icing, mix the sweetener and water in a small bowl with a spoon until smooth.
+- To make the icing, mix the sweetener with and water or cream in a small bowl with a spoon until smooth.
 Place into a piping bag with a fine nozzle or use a ziploc / disposable piping bag and finely snip off the end.
 Ice and allow to set for 30 minutes.

 Notes